Last Updated on: 7th November 2023, 12:45 pm

 Wild parrots bathe in rivers, streams, lakes, and ponds.
 They dowse themselves in water, splash around, and ruffle their feathers to get the water underneath their plumage.
 This will:

 - Clean out dirt and debris that parrots can’t remove.

-- Wash off any feather dust that builds up.
+- Wash away feather dust that accumulates.

 - Remove fluids, secretions, and excess oils.